Terms and Conditions

 PLEASE NOTE UNDER NO CIRCUMSTANCES SHOULD ANY SILICONES OR SILICONE IMPREGNATED CLOTHS BE USED IN ANY OF THESE CLEANING OR WAXING PROCESSES.
 If applied they can leave a silicone film that will cloud the finish and in turn prevent general repairs being carried out easily.

-The final finishing process involves completely waxing your piece of furniture by hand therefore all CC Antiques furniture that leaves are showroom will not need to be waxed for at least twelve to eighteen months.
+The final finishing process involves completely waxing your piece of furniture by hand therefore all CMC Designs furniture that leaves are showroom will not need to be waxed for at least twelve to eighteen months.